 Another option for getting a credit card without a job is to get a credit card with another person either as an authorized user or as a joint account holder.
 As an authorized user, you have the right to use the credit card, but without the legal responsibility to pay.
 Your income and credit history are not considered when you’re added as an authorized user.

 Being a joint account holder gives you both the rights and responsibilities of using the credit card.
 When you apply jointly, your income and credit history are considered alongside that of the other applicant.
 However, if the other applicant has enough income, you can be approved for the credit card even if you don’t personally have a job.

 Try a Secured Credit Card

 While secured credit card applications will often ask about your employment and income, you’re more likely to be approved for one of these credit cards because you’re making a security deposit as collateral.
 With the Capital One Secured MasterCard, for example, you can make a security deposit as low as $49 for a $200 credit limit, depending on your creditworthiness.
 The higher your security deposit, the higher your credit limit will be.
-The Discover it Secured is another good option for a secured credit card.
-This one pays rewards on your credit card purchases.
+Others may pay rewards on your credit card purchases.

 Before you apply for a credit card without first having a job, carefully consider your ability to repay the credit card balance.
 If you’re approved for a credit card and you don’t have the means to repay your charges, you face credit troubles: late payments, charge-offs, and debt collections stemming from your ability to repay.